ghi-electronics/Documentation/software/micropython/getting-started.md

 Download the firmware from the [Downloads](downloads.md) page.

 > [!Tip]
-> MicroPython is not available for all products.
+> MicroPython is not available on all products.

 Back to Tera Term, press `U` followed by enter.
 The device will respond with `Are you sure (Y/N)?` Now press 'Y' followed by enter.'